qqqlab/madflight-docs/docs/Board-ESP32.md

 ESP32 and ESP32-S3 both have dual core CPU, but single core FPU.
 ESP-IDF implementation limits [float usage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos_idf.html#floating-point-usage) to a single core, and float can not be used in interrupts.
 FreeRTOS is always enabled and a watchdog limits interrupt execution time.

 madflight uses float and is therefor limited to single core operation.
 The IMU loop runs as a high priorty task, triggered by the IMU interrupt.

+## Available madflight Modules

+All _madflight_ modules are available, exept:

+- BBX: for ESP32 SDCARD with MMC interface (ESP32-S3 has MMC)
+- CLI: `ps` (because FreeRTOS TRACE not enabled in arduino-ESP32, and enabling it is not trivial)